 Now we need to alternate between adding the dry ingredients and buttermilk.
-The buttermilk is another key to providing these cupcakes with a super soft and tender crumb!
+The buttermilk is another key to providing these cupcakes with a super soft and moist crumb!

 Lastly, the baking soda and vinegar is combined and then added to the batter.
 You won’t be able to taste or smell the vinegar.
 It’s just there to help the red colour stand out and the reaction it creates with the baking soda helps give the cupcakes a lift, while keeping them light and fluffy.

 Next up is the cookie dough filling!
 Oh my God, you guys this is my favourite part!
 Who doesn’t love eating cookie dough by the spoonful?!
 This cookie dough is eggless, of course, so it’s safe to eat.
-It takes absolutely no time to make!
-Just beat the butter an sugars together, vanilla, salt, flour, milk and mini chocolate chips.
+It also takes absolutely no time to make!
+Just beat the butter and sugars together, along with some vanilla, salt, flour, milk and mini chocolate chips.